East Bay Getting to Zero

 • At the visit, the provider will ask:

-• If you have ever been told that you have kidney problems or hepatitis b infection.
-(You can still get PrEP, but they will need more information first.)
+• If you have ever been told that you have kidney problems or Hepatitis B infection.
+(You can still get PrEP, but it will affect which types of PrEP might be the best option for you.)

 HIV fingerstick rapid test (photo from Wikimedia Commons)